starkdmi/media_tool_flutter/README.md

 ## 🚧 WIP 🚧

 Only Apple (iOS & macOS) support is implemented via native code yet.
-The Android implementation is mocked using `FFmpeg`.

 ## About